 A note about batch size: these photos show a double batch of the bars.
 I recommend sticking with a single batch of bars because they blend together a lot easier.

-How to store homemade protein bars?
+How to store these bars?
 These protein bars must be stored in the fridge for up to 7 days.
 Because of the natural nut butter, they soften significantly at room temperature.
 I would even recommend freezing for longer term storage!

-How can I change up the flavors of these cinnamon roll protein bars?
+How can I change up the flavors?
 You could totally switch up the spices and flavorings in these bars: